Integrated Biobank for Space Life Science

 JAXA Biorepository at Tsukuba Space Center

 The Integrated Biobank for Space Life Science (ibSLS) is a database of multi-omics data, including transcriptome, metabolome, and phenotypes obtained from mouse habitat missions conducted by the Japan Aerospace Exploration Agency (JAXA).
-The JAXA Tsukuba Space Center stores over 600 biospecimens remaining from spaceflight investigations conducted since 2016.
+The JAXA Tsukuba Space Center stores biospecimens remaining from spaceflight investigations conducted since 2016.
 Biospecimens are available on request first to Japanese investigators, then to those in the USA under the Japan-US Open Platform Partnership Program (JP-US OP3).
 The missions utilized a mouse experimental system for space flight, referred to as Mouse Habitat Unit (MHU), in order to achieve the return of live mice.

 Projects